joelvdvoort/vault-cli/README.md

 ./vault-cli secret decode <yoursecret>
 ```

+# Creating tokens for secret management
+## ReadWrite token
+A ReadWrite type token can create, list, get, delete and decrypt secrets.
 To create a ReadWrite token using the EnvironmentAdmin token, run the following command:
 ```shell
 ./vault-cli token create --description "ReadWrite token" --type ReadWrite
 ```

+## ReadOnly token
-A ReadWrite type token can create, list, get, delete and decrypt secrets.
+A ReadOnly type token can only decrypt secrets of which an id or name are known.
+This type cannot manage secrets.
 To create a ReadOnly token for use in a cluster, run the following command:

 ```shell
 ./vault-cli token create --description "ReadOnly token" --type ReadOnly
 ```

-A ReadOnly type token can only decrypt secrets of which an id or name are known.
-This type cannot manage secrets.

 ## Usage example
 ### List all tokens